Get behind-the-scenes legislative experience. Add a state government internship to your resume.

 Interns work for a minimum of 20 hours per week during the General Assembly session.
 Taking classes that cluster together can free up longer blocks for the internship.

-Participants are selected by the Office of Student Success, with preference given to students who will have junior or senior standing at the start of the program.
+Following interviews, participants are selected by the Office of Student Success, with preference given to students who will have junior or senior standing at the start of the program.